 From Maine’s rocky coast to Florida’s everglades, through the great plains and badlands, to the mountains and deserts of the west, and on to the unique habitats of Hawaii and Alaska, we explore through photography the scenic wonders and wildlife diversity preserved through our National Park System.

 Purple Gallinules, Roseate Spoonbills, nesting wading birds and wintering passerines; alligators, crocodiles, and colorful tree snails; all are part of the rich yet fragile Everglades.
 From the ”River of Grass” to Florida Bay, we explore this park’s major habitats and share its best birding areas through pictures.
-The program concludes with a photo/music tour of this remarkable place.
+The program concludes with a poignant photo/music reflection on this remarkable place.
 Discover what draws us again and again to spend a day - or even a week - in the Everglades.

 Birding South Florida